SpenceKonde/DxCore/megaavr/libraries/Comparator/README.md

 OUT    | PIN_PA7  |  PIN_PA7  | PIN_PA7* | PIN_PA7  | PIN_PA7 |  PIN_PA7  | PIN_PA7  | PIN_PA7 |  PIN_PA7  |
 AltOUT |   n/a    |  PIN_PC6* |   n/a    | PIN_PC6* |   n/a   |  PIN_PC6* | PIN_PC6* |   n/a   |  PIN_PC6* |

-This highights the consistent pin options for any given comparator across the DA-series and later parts, and shows that the mega0 the clear odd-part-out.
+This highlights the consistent pin options for any given comparator across the DA-series and later parts, and shows that the mega0 the clear odd-part-out.

 The tinyAVR pinout, of course, has little in common with the full-size parts: